Sukulsivakumar/Docs/Mern stack/server creation.md

      npm init -y
      ```
    - This will create a default `package.json` file with necessary metadata for the project.
-   - for custom initialize run the following command:
+   - If you want to create the `package.json` with custom initialize, then follow this command:
      ```bash
      npm init
      ```